 These are “the costs to a bus operator of carrying additional passengers and allowing the capacity of bus services to increase, by using the existing bus fleet more intensively … through increased frequency”.
 Reimbursement should be net of the additional revenue generated from commercial [passenger] journeys that arise from increased frequency.
 They are additional to both marginal operating costs, and to peak vehicle costs.

 The Guidance states that “there is a presumption that marginal capacity costs could potentially apply to all routes within a network”, and suggests that they can be calculated either using the DfT Calculator spreadsheet, or by other methods such as counterfactual or hypothetical network models where available.
 Although there is some discussion of the latter options, the main emphasis in the Guidance is on the DfT MCC Model.
 The MCC Model was developed by ITS in its 2009-10 research for DfT and is described at length in the Guidance.
 However, the logic is opaque, and the flow of calculations within DfT’s spreadsheet is circuitous and over-complicated.

+The key assumption underlying the MCC model is that there is a straightforward relationship between the quantity of bus services supplied by the operator, and the number of passengers that are carried.
+This relationship is expressed through the so-called Mohring Factor, which DfT recommends is set at a value of 0.6.
+This implies that a 10% increase in passenger volumes (for example, as reflected in the difference between passenger numbers with and without the concession) would lead to a 6% increase in the supply of bus capacity.
+The evidence to justify this assumption is discussed in more detail below.

-Moreover, for reasons that are unclear it can lead to counter-intuitive results, especially with regard to average occupancy.
-If all other input values are kept constant, lower levels of average occupancy (which imply a higher level of unused capacity) leads to higher estimated values of marginal capacity costs.
+It also leads to counter-intuitive results with regard to average occupancy.
+If all other input values are kept constant, lower levels of average occupancy (which imply a higher level of unused capacity) lead to higher estimated values of marginal capacity costs.
+This does not seem sensible.
 For example, if input values are set to default DfT recommended values for PTE areas, including DfT’s default value of average occupancy of 10.00, the net cost rate is calculated to be 11.6 pence per generated passenger.
 If average occupancy is reduced to 9, then the calculated cost rate increases to 16.7 pence per generated passenger.
 In other words, with 10% fewer passengers on board each bus, on average, the calculated cost of providing additional capacity to accommodate generated concessionary passengers increases by over 40% per passenger.
 Intuitively, lower occupancy, providing more scope for generated passengers to be accommodated without requiring additional capacity, should be expected to lead to lower levels of marginal capacity cost.
 But with DfT’s MCC model, the reverse is the case.
 We regard this as a serious and fundamental weakness in the MCC model.